Monthly + bi-weekly payment, lump-sum simulator, payoff date and full amortization schedule

 Where P = principal, r = monthly rate (annual rate ÷ 12), n = total months.

-For each month in the schedule: interest portion = remaining balance × monthly rate; principal portion = M − interest; new balance = old balance − principal portion.
-With extra payments, the extra amount reduces the principal directly each month, which shortens the schedule and reduces total interest — because the next month’s interest is calculated on a smaller balance.
+For each month: interest portion = remaining balance × monthly rate; principal portion = M − interest; new balance = old balance − principal portion.

 The monthly payment comparison is the wrong frame for evaluating loan offers.
 Two loans with identical monthly payments can have wildly different total costs depending on the term and rate.
 A $2,400/month payment on a 30-year loan accumulates a very different total interest load than the same payment on a 25-year loan.